y-mitsui/kernelDensityEstimation/README.md

 kernelDensityEstimation
 =======================

-A tiny kernel density estimation of variable band width in Objective-C
+A kernel density estimation with automatic band width in Objective-C